Why Choose An All-Female Backpacking Trip in Paria Canyon?

 Day 2: Buckskin Gulch, a slot canyon like no other

 Today we explore upstream in Buckskin Gulch.
-This 14 mile-long slot canyon is considered the granddaddy of all slot canyons in the U.S. and it is very narrow with deep walls – narrower and deeper even than the Paria.
+This 14 mile-long slot canyon is considered the granddaddy of all slot canyons in the U.S. and it is very narrow with deep walls – narrower and deeper even than the Paria, it strongly evokes the hiking in Grand Canyon.
 When the sun hits, the walls’ illumination from reflected light is something to behold.
 Rather than hiking its entirety, we’ll dip into some of Buckskin’s deepest, sections from the bottom and turn around near the Boulder Jam, a spot that marks one of Buckskin Gulch’s most challenging obstacles.

 After we backtrack to Paria Canyon and continue our hike south, we’ll start seeing springs that feed the river.
 These are often accompanied by gorgeous hanging gardens that may seem out of place in the desert to the uninitiated.
 Day 2 usually ends by setting up camp at Big Spring, which, as the name suggests, is a voluminous natural spring where you can refill your water bottles straight from the wall.